 The two foods are both meat based, and both contain carbs and starches.
 The “meat based” food and the “grain free” foods both contain different forms of starches.
 These are non-grain ingredients that break down into sugars just like the grains.
 In the “meat based” food there is soybean meal.
 Soybean meal is a flour made by grinding the solid residue of soybean oil production.
 It is widely used as a filler and source of protein in animal diets, including pig, chicken, cattle, horse, sheep, and fish feed.
 (Source Wikipedia) Soybean meal is not an adequate source of protein, and or nutrition for canines and or felines.
 Here is a good article that give a good look at “soybean meal” uses in dog food http://pawsnmotion.wordpress.com/tag/soybean-meal/ .
 The oatmeal and barley are usually overlooked as “fiber” or alternate “non-corn” grains.
 What people don’t realize is that these ingredients can contribute to the same issues of yeast overgrowth.

-So the new things to look at are the sweet potatoes, potatoes and peas.
-These are all forms of starch/carbohydrates and can lead to too many sugars in the system feeding an overabundance of yeast.
+other things to look at are the sweet potatoes, potatoes and peas.
+These are all forms of starch/carbohydrates and can lead to too many sugars in the system, feeding an over-abundance of yeast.
 Yeast feeds on sugars in the system.
-The symptoms of yeast can take many different forms coming out through the ears, the pores and can cause a lot of itching, scratching and discomfort.
-Another symptom of yeast overgrowth is a distinct odor coming from the skin even after a bath.
+The symptoms of yeast can take many different forms coming out through the ears, the pores, pads of paws and can cause a lot of itching, scratching and discomfort.
+Another symptom of yeast overgrowth, is a distinct odor coming from the skin even after a bath.
 I call it that “greasy fritos” smell!

-One way to help cut the level of yeast is to wash the ears, and bathe your dog with a gentle shampoo containing Melaluca (Tea-tree oil.)
+One way to help cut the level of yeast, is to wash the ears and bathe your dog with a gentle shampoo containing Melaluca (Tea-tree oil.)
 Tea-tree oil has anti-bacterial properties.
-Dinovite DogOsuds has many essential oils including tea-tree oil, lavender, coconut oil and rosemary.
+Dinovite’s DogOsuds has many essential oils including tea-tree oil, lavender, coconut oil and rosemary.
 Though the best way to reduce the levels of yeast in the body is to change the diet.
-Feeding mainly meat proteins coupled with vitamins.
-Dinovite’s Canine supplement is a great way to provide the vitamins and minerals your dog needs to build up a healthy immune system.
+Feed mainly meat protein coupled with vitamins.
+Dinovite for Dogs is a great way to provide the vitamins and minerals your dog needs to build up a healthy immune system.
 Coupled with LickOchops fatty acids supplement, this dynamic duo provides a well rounded nutritional base for dogs.
-If you have any questions about any of our supplements or shampoos contact a pet nutrition coach at (859) 428-1000. or email@example.com We would be happy to help!
+If you have any questions about any of our supplements or shampoos ,contact a pet nutrition coach at (859) 428-1000. or firstname.lastname@example.org We would be happy to help!